-Chris Uphouse is an Associate in Eaton Peabody’s Litigation Practice Group based in the firm’s Bangor and Ellsworth offices.
+Christopher T. Uphouse is an Associate in Eaton Peabody’s Litigation Practice Group based in the firm’s Bangor and Ellsworth offices.
 Chris has general litigation experience covering a wide range of practice areas.

 Chris graduated from Boston University School of Law in 2018, where he earned distinction for his written and oral advocacy as a moot court competitor.
 Prior to attending law school, Chris served five years as a Special Forces Weapons Sergeant in the 5th Special Forces Group (Airborne).
-He deployed with his team twice during Operation Iraqi Freedom and served as the primary advisor to a seventy-five man company of Iraqi Commandoes.
-Chris distinguished himself and was ultimately awarded the Bronze Star Medal for his service.
+He deployed twice during Operation Iraqi Freedom, serving each time as the primary advisor to a seventy-five man company of Iraqi Commandoes.
+Chris was ultimately awarded the Bronze Star Medal in recognition of his service.

 Chris lives in Surry with his wife and four young children.
-When not acting as his children’s taxi service, Chris spends much of his free-time either transporting his children from one activity to another or renovating the family’s Civil War era farmhouse.
+When not acting as his children’s taxi service, Chris spends much of his free time renovating the family’s Civil War era farmhouse.
 On the rare occasions when he is not behind the wheel or de-constructing his house, Chris enjoys running, hiking, climbing, and camping with his family.